cmdnguyen/SVG-Logo-Generator/README.md

 ## Tests

+Here's a video walkthrough of the running the tests:

 In the `lib` folder, there is a `shapes.test.js` file.

 You can run the test file in the terminal.
 Input the following command:

     npm run test

-The test is looking for 4 things.
-The first test should check for a green circle with the text "SVG" in white as the logo.
+The test is looking for 6 things.
+The first test should check for a circle.
 The next three tests should check if it can change the properities.
+The remaining test should check if it can create a triangle and a square.

+This is what the results should give you:

 ![Shapes Test](/assets/ShapesTest.png)